ZichaoMeng95/Power-system-security-assessment/README.md

 *	**Auxiliary classifier generative adversarial networks** ([AC-GAN](https://arxiv.org/pdf/1610.09585.pdf)) is proposed here which can effectively learn the distribution characteristics of real data and generate high quality small signal unstable samples in line with the actual situation, thus balancing the dataset.
 Training strategy including pre-training discriminator, parameter transplantation and batch normalization  is performed to stable and accelerate the training process of PSSA model. <br>

 ## My proposed methodology<br>
-The architecture of PSSA framework:<br>
+The architecture of PSSA model:<br>

 ![](https://github.com/ZichaoMeng95/Power-system-stability-assessment/blob/master/image/Complete%20model%20for%20stability%20assessment.png)